-iCloud users who want to sync their sent items with Outlook 2010 or Outlook 2007 will need to configure Outlook's Sent folder to use iCloud's Sent Messages folder for sent items.
+iCloud users who want to sync their sent items with Outlook 2010 or Outlook 2007 can configure Outlook's Sent folder to use iCloud's Sent Messages folder for sent items, or change the phone to use the folder Outlook uses.

 Step 1: Subscribe to the Sent Messages folder